wp-plugins/ewww-image-optimizer-cloud/readme.txt

 1. Enter your API key on the plugin settings page and enable the image formats you want to optimize.
 1. *Optional* Visit the settings page to enable/disable specific tools and turn on advanced optimization features.
 1. Done!

+The videos below are somewhat outdated, but still give you a good idea of the capabilities and functions of the plugin.

 EWWW IO Installation and Configuration:
 [youtube http://www.youtube.com/watch?v=uEU4DbDm3r0]